chinenual/synergize/README.md

 * If you have problems connecting, try a slower baud rate.
 While documentation suggests that the Synergy can support 19,200 baud, mine is more reliable at 9600.

 * On MacOS, if you change serial parameters, you will need to restart the application in order to "reconnect" to the synergy with those parameters.
-One Windows, you can directly re-connect via the Connect->Connect to Synergy menu.
+On Windows, you can directly re-connect via the Connect->Connect to Synergy menu.

 * Due to the mysteries of serial port communication, attempts to save or load files to the Synergy will sometimes fail (often reporting a TIMEOUT).
 If this happens, a second try will usually succeed.